The Boundary Element Method for Acoustic Transmission with Nonconforming Grids: Results

 \subsection{Accuracy of nonconforming BEM}

 It is common practice to generate meshes for the BEM based on a fixed number of elements per wavelength.
 While conforming BEM uses a mesh corresponding to the smallest wavelength across the interface, nonconforming BEM is applicable to meshes based on the wavenumber in each subdomain.
 This reduction in degrees of freedom at the same frequency is one of the key advantages of the nonconforming BEM.
 On the downside, nonconforming BEM introduces inaccuracies in the mortar projection.
-Hence, let us test the accuracy of the nonconforming BEM on a cube of size $[0,1] \times [0,1] \times [0,1]$ and an incident plane wave field travelling in the positive $x$-direction.
+Hence, let us test the accuracy of the nonconforming BEM on a cube of size $[0,1] \times [0,1] \times [0,1]$.
+The incident plane wave field travels in the positive $x$-direction, i.e.,

 The physical parameters are chosen as $f=1$, $\cext=0.3$, $\cint=1.1$, $\rhoext=1$, and $\rhoint=2$.
-In this case, the wavelengths are $\lambdaext=0.3$ and $\lambdaint=1.1$.
+In this case, the wavelengths are $\lambdaext=0.3$ and $\lambdaint=1.1$ { and the wavenumbers are $\kext=20.9$ and $\kext=5.7$.
+These values compare to the unit cube with nondimensional edge lengths equal to one}.
 The acoustic field is calculated on a grid of $100 \times 100$ points uniformly located in the square $[-0.5,1.5] \times [-0.5,1.5]$ on the plane $z=0.5$.
 No analytical solution is available for a cube and the accuracy is defined as the relative $\ell_2$ norm of the difference between the simulation and a reference solution.
 Specifically, the exterior PMCHWT formulation on a mesh with $\hext = \hint = 0.012$ and 49,098 vertices, corresponding to at least 25 elements per wavelength, provides the reference solution.
 The benchmark uses $\hext=\hint$ for conforming BEM and $\lambdaext/\hext=\lambdaint/\hint$ (a constant number of elements per wavelength) for nonconforming BEM.
+All meshes are independently created with different resolution.

 Figure~\ref{fig:meshrefinement} confirms that the acoustic fields improve with mesh refinement.
 The nonconforming BEM is not as accurate as the conforming BEM due to the additional mortar projection errors.
 However, it requires considerably less degrees of freedom and is thus beneficial for fast simulations that do not require high accuracy.
 The differences between boundary integral formulations strongly depend on the benchmark considered (cf.~\cite{wout2021benchmarking}) and its comparison is outside the scope of this study.